Milkmen/Kizuki-SRC/README.md

-# Kizuki-SRC
+# Kizuki Anti-Cheat Source
-This is a remapped source of Kizuki Anti-Cheat by Retard.
+This is a (poorly) remapped source of Kizuki Anti-Cheat by Koloslolya.

-Only important parts are remapped as we have a life.
+I'm gonna try to improve this as long as I'm motivated.

-I know you can see my name on commits im not dumb
+If you are a copyright holder and want me to take this down, feel free to contact me on discord (my discord name and tag are on my profile)